SMH125194055/SMH125194055/README.md

 # 💻 Syed Muhammad Huzaifa | GitHub Profile

-Hi there! 👋 I'm **Syed Muhammad Huzaifa**, a passionate **AI and App Developer** with a strong background in **computer vision, deep learning, and mobile development**.
+Hi there! 👋 I'm **Syed Muhammad Huzaifa**, a passionate **AI,ML and DS Developer** with a strong background in **computer vision, deep learning, and mobile development**.
 A **FAST NUCES Computer Science graduate**, I specialize in building AI-driven applications that solve real-world problems.

 ---